-Note: The terminals of this Distributor require spark plug style terminals.
+Note: The terminals of the Ready-to-Run AMC Distributor requires spark plug style terminals.
 You may need to change the terminals and boots of your wires.
 MSD offers two kits, PN 8849 or PN 8848 that are supplied with nine boots and terminals.